unrealwork/atsd-use-cases/research/us-mortality/README.md

 | 66982.0     | 16.0         | 40.0          | 493.0         | 2461.0      | 3039.0      | 0.7                  | 2.6                   | 27.5                  | 223.4               | 45.4                 |
 ```

-Below is a table comparing mortality rates in 2010 in New York City and Youngstown.
-We can see that mortality rates in Youngstown are higher almost across the whole board.
+Mortality rates are higher in Youngstown than New York City in almost every age group.

 |Mortality Rate  | New York City  | Youngstown  |
 |----------------|----------------|-------------|